Paajt/ESC-Hacker-Escape-Rooms/README.md

 #HTML & CSS
 ## Design for [ESC] Hacker Escape Rooms
-Mobile first approach: Layout in 480px width.
+Mobile first approach.
-Breakpoint at 800px width for tablets with small adjustments in layout and final breakpoint at 1280px width for desktop design.
+Breakpoint at 800px width for tablets with small adjustments in layout and breakpoint at 1280px width for desktop design.
+### Mobile menu added 8/11-2024.